 Star Citzen & Squadron 42: How are the financials really doing?

-Too long development time, too many features – that can’t work, can it?
-We take a look at the numbers and try a forecast.
+Too long development time, too many features – can that work?
+We tell you about money and crowdfunding at the Star Citizen developer.

 In this article we tell you

 - What the current financial situation is like at Cloud Imperium Games